 The Path of the Swing

-Focus on keeping the swing motion as straight as possible before and after contact.
-This will take practice but is well worth the effort because this is one of the key ingredients in having an amazing tennis forehand.
+Focus on keeping the swing path as straight as possible before and after contact.
+This will take practice but is well worth the effort.
+This is one of the key ingredients in having an amazing tennis forehand.

 Forehand Extension and Follow Through